auth0/docs/articles/rules/guides/management-api.md

 contentType: how-to
 useCase: extensibility-rules
 ---
 # Use the Management API in Rules

-When you write [Rules](/rules), you can use the `auth0` object to update a user's `app_metadata` or `user_metadata` (for details on how to do this, see [Metadata in Rules](/rules/guides/metadata)).
+From within any [Rules](/rules) you write, you can update a user's `app_metadata` or `user_metadata` using the `auth0` object.
+To learn more, see [Metadata in Rules](/rules/guides/metadata).

-If you wish to access more [Management API](/api/management/v2) endpoints inside Rules, you have to use another version of the library.
+However, to access additional [Management API](/api/management/v2) endpoints from inside Rules, you have to use another version of the library.

 :::warning
-[Searching for users](/best-practices/search-best-practices) inside Rules may affect the performance of your logins, and we advise against it.
+[Searching for users](/best-practices/search-best-practices) from inside Rules may affect the performance of your logins; we advise against it.
 :::

 ## Access a newer version of the library